PDE-constrained Gaussian process surrogate modeling with uncertain data locations

 \subsection{Bayesian inference of uncertain data locations}

-The uncertain input locations can be inferred in a Bayesian manner from the combination of their prior distributions and the corresponding outputs, aided by the GP assumption for the regression function.
-To be subsequently leveraged for predictions, the posterior distribution of these uncertain inputs is directly given by the Bayes' rule as follows:
+The uncertain input locations can be inferred in a Bayesian manner from the combination of their prior distribution and corresponding outputs, aided by the GP assumption for the regression function.
+To be subsequently applied for predictions, the posterior distribution of these uncertain inputs is directly given by Bayes' rule as follows: